pivotal/docs-tap/cli-plugins/insight/cli-docs/tanzu_insight_config_set-target.hbs.md

 # tanzu insight config set-target

-Use this command to set the metadata store endpoint.
+This topic tells you how to use the Tanzu Insight CLI plug-in `tanzu insight config set-target` to set your metadata store endpoint.

 ## <a id='synopsis'></a>Synopsis